5jt/dyalog-cookbook/manuscript/07-Handling-errors.md

 Exit Code is 101
 ~~~

-but only if you ticked the check box _Console application_ in the _Export_ dialog box.
+but only if you ticked the checkbox _Console application_ in the _Export_ dialog box.
 We don’t want to do this if we can help it, because we cannot ride into an application with this option active.
 Therefore we are going to execute our stand-alone EXE from now on with the help of the APLTree class `Execute`.

 Copy `Z:\code\v06` to `Z:\code\v07`.